fedang/fedang.net/content/posts/pointer-tagging/index.md

 draft = true
 +++

-Let's analyze and implement **tagged pointers**, a clever optimization that can reduce memory footprint and boost performance.
+Let's explore **tagged pointers**, a clever optimization that can reduce memory footprint and boost performance.

 <!--more-->

-They have a long history[^tagarch], but have still many uses to this day.
+Despite having a widespread usage and long history[^tagarch], pointer tagging remains a relatively obscure topic.
+That's because most of its applications are very low level, such as operating systems and programming language interpreters.

-I will give a general explanation and then focus on their applications in language design.
+We will look behind the scenes, analyzing and implementing them, with a focus on applications in language development.

 ## Preliminary theory